-If you're an Amazon Prime member you'll get much more out of the Amazon Music app, since it lets you search for and download or stream music without ads.
-There's support for creating and editing playlists within the app, for any of the music you have in the app.
+If you're an Amazon Prime member, you'll get much more out of the Amazon Music app since it lets you search for and download or stream music without ads.
+There's support for creating and editing playlists within the app for any of the music you have in the app.

 New adventures in Hi-Fi

-There are some irritating things about the Amazon Music app, though.
-For instance, it's fiddly to switch a song from the one you're currently listening to, as you have to go right back out from the player window.
+There are some irritating things about the Amazon Music app, however.
+For instance, switching a song from the one you're currently listening to is fiddly, as you have to go right back out from the player window.
 Also, you can't skip songs manually on a playlist without heading back and resetting the shuffle settings.

 Not the best